Graviton-Code-Editor/remote-plugin/readme.md

 ![MadeForGraviton](https://raw.githubusercontent.com/Graviton-Code-Editor/website/master/src/badges/made_for_graviton.svg?sanitize=true)

 This is a Remote Live Coding plugin for Graviton.
-Fully encripted and peer to peer.

 **NOTE**: This is very **experimantal**, unstable, insecure, etc. Still in work in progress.